 - Equality Impact Analyses (EIAs) are conducted on our new and current policies and EIA training is delivered to our staff;

 - our recruitment procedures demonstrate best equality and diversity practice;

 - our Equality Rules apply evenly and fairly to the people we regulate;

 - we have an in depth understanding of the diversity profile of the profession we regulate – read our research and statistics on equality and diversity;

 - we promote diversity in the profession across all areas of practice, regions and levels of seniority.

 Our Equality and Diversity strategy

-Our Equality and Diversity strategy sets out how we will deliver on our commitment to improve diversity in the barrister profession and our workforce, and to ensure that equality considerations are integral to the delivery of all our work.
+Our Equality and Diversity strategy sets out how we will deliver on our commitment to improve diversity and inclusion in the barrister profession and our workforce.

 Our Equality and Diversity Strategy is relevant to anyone who uses our services or works with us including members of the public, prospective or practising barristers and chambers staff.